-- Lutein and zeaxanthin promote vision and protect from age related macular degeneration, cataracts and retinal detachment in the aged.
+- Lutein and zeaxanthin promote vision and protect from age-related macular degeneration, cataracts and retinal detachment in the aged.

-- The high Vitamin K levels also reduce cancer risk and also aid in normal blood clotting, making the bones sturdy and help in prevention and treatment of Alzheimer disease.
+- The high Vitamin K levels also reduce cancer risk and also aid in normal blood clotting, making the bones sturdy and help in the prevention and treatment of Alzheimer disease.

-- Some minerals in kale are used in the production of enzymes while others help with hemoglobin formation and cellular oxidation.
+- Some minerals in kale are used in the production of enzymes while others help with haemoglobin formation and cellular oxidation.
 Some others are components of the cell and body fluids and control the heart rate and blood pressure.

-- Kale has antioxidant, anti inflammatory and anti cancer benefits.
+- Kale has antioxidant, anti-inflammatory and anti-cancer benefits.